Responding to the incel ideology

 Incel is a shortened version of involuntary celibate (Hall, 2019), with Hoffman et al. (2020) suggesting that its origins were through a website created in 1997 by a female undergraduate which had the aim of “giving individuals an outlet for expressing their frustration over sexuality and dating” (p.3).
 The term involuntary celibate was seen as a person who “had not had sex for some time, despite trying” (ibid.).

-With the growth of the internet and the ability to use it as a forum to develop and promote extremist viewpoints, a strand of incel was seen to develop into a “rigid three-tier, immutable, social hierarchy exclusively based on physical appearance” (Baele et al., cited in Brace, 2021).
-At its most basic, the incel world view appears to be based in our deep-rooted survival of the fittest ideals, namely that there are alpha males and females (known as Chads and Staceys) representing the top tier, with a majority of men in the middle tier (known as Normies) and then and exclusive minority group of males in the bottom tier who are the incels.
+Baele et al. (cited in Brace, 2021) build on this identifying that out of the wider subculture one strand of incel was seen to develop into a “rigid three-tier, immutable, social hierarchy exclusively based on physical appearance”.
+At its most basic, this incel world view appears to be based in our deep-rooted survival of the fittest ideals, namely that there are alpha males and females (known as Chads and Staceys) representing the top tier, with a majority of men in the middle tier (known as Normies) and then and exclusive minority group of males in the bottom tier who are the incels.
 This world view suggests that women are not only genetically inferior to men but are solely driven by an inherent sexual desire to mate with males who they see as genetically superior to them.
 This naturally then leads to the view that those in the bottom tier (the incels) will automatically be excluded by any woman.

 The black pill